tornadorex/portfolio/obsidian.md

 ## Get Started

-When you’re ready to get started, open Obsidian.
-When it first opens, you’re prompted to add a new vault.
+When you're ready to get started, open Obsidian.
+When it first opens, you're prompted to add a new vault.
 A vault is just a folder where Obsidian stores your notes, so you have the option to create a new empty vault or use an existing folder.

 ![](https://www.natebee.com/portfolio/writing/images/obsidian-start-screen.png)